 According to Robles, the letter that was read to the Board of Trustees began because of a request by Reyes.

 “For the record, and to be clear, the student body moved on this in response to Chloe’s request.
 Chloe, as a student trustee has been reporting for months, the behavior of Ryan Bent and how troubling it is and talking about ways we may get involved.
-At the conclusion of the investigation, we felt it unsatisfactory the action the board took and that is where our letter came from”, said Robles.
+At the conclusion of the investigation, we felt it unsatisfactory the action the board took and that is where our letter came from”, Robles said.

 Bent noted at the Board of Trustees meeting that he was told that United Faculty Orange County recruited the students to write this letter, which he said could or could not be true.
 UF Orange County denies its participation in the creation of this letter.